edgarmartinez1212/README-Generator/README_Instructions.md

 ## Your Task

-When creating an open source project on GitHub, it’s important to have a high-quality README for the app.
-This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions&mdash;this last part increases the likelihood that other developers will contribute to the success of the project.

-You can quickly and easily create a README file by using a command-line application to generate one.
-This allows the project creator to devote more time to working on the project.

-Your task is to create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4).
-Review the [Professional README Guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide) as a reminder of everything that a high-quality, professional README should contain.

 The application will be invoked by using the following command:

 ```bash
 node index.js
 ```

 ## User Story